Home page for Michael Beecher

-Professor of Psychology & Zoology
+Professor of Psychology & Biology

-University of Washington
+University of Washington latest media news

-Seattle, Washington 98195
+Seattle, Washington 98195 Revenge of the song sparrow

 Current Research:

-The use of elaborate acoustic vocalizations (“song”) for communication is common in a wide variety of animal groups.
+The use of elaborate acoustic vocalizations (‘song’) for communication is common in a wide variety of animal groups.
 In the oscine passerines (songbirds), song has an additional, intriguing aspect: it is learned, with much of that learning occurring very early in life.
 Song learning in songbirds has been extensively analyzed in the laboratory and has become a major model system for studying the neurobiology of learning.
 Its value as a model system is enhanced by its many parallels with human language learning.
 These parallels include an early sensitive period, a perceptual filtering mechanism tuned to species communication signals, a crucial role for auditory feedback in normal development, a separation between sensory and motor learning, and an early subsong or babbling stage.
 Work on the neural basis of song perception and production in songbirds has revealed additional parallels between the neural centers for song in birds and those for language in humans.
 In this context, understanding the normal course of song development in songbirds becomes crucial if this model system is going to provide general insights into the development of vocal communication systems in general and human language in particular.

 [Note: Underlined titles are linked to a Word or PDF file if unpublished or pre-proofs, to PDF file if in proofs or published.
 PDF files require Adobe Acrobat Reader.
 The published papers have been published in the journal indicated, which is the only definitive repository of the content that has been certified and accepted after peer review.
 Copyright and all rights therein are retained by the publisher.
 This material is for individual use only and may not be copied or re-posted without explicit permission.]